 Similar to Mexico, throughout Latin America, women face multiple barriers to exercising their reproductive rights including restrictive abortion laws, institutional barriers, and social stigma because of cultural and religious beliefs.

 Fewer than 3% of the region’s women live in countries where abortion is broadly legal—that is, permitted either without restriction.

 In El Salvador, Dominican Republic, Honduras and Nicaragua abortion are punishable as an illegal act.
 No exceptions are made to that prohibition, including where the mother’s life is in danger or to safeguard her physical or mental health or in cases where the mother has been raped.

 In many countries in Latin America abortion is permitted ONLY exclusively to save a mother’s life or when there is a fetal anomaly.
-Strict abortion laws are usually accompanied by severe punishment and the absence of institutional corporations and intimidation in the justice sector.
+Strict abortion laws are usually accompanied by severe punishment and the absence of institutional corporations.
 For example, in El Salvador women can be jailed for up to 40 years, in Paraguay, an 11-year-old victim of sexual violence was denied an abortion and in Mexico, a 16-year-old rape victim was forced to give birth to her father’s child.